Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 	"format_version": "1.10.0",
 	"minecraft:attachable": {
 		"description": {
-			//ensure this is the same as the block you defined
-			//this will ensure the default block geometry is hidden "identifier": "<your_namespace>:<your_item>",
+			"identifier": "<your_namespace>:<your_item>",
 			"materials": {
-				"default": "entity_alphatest",
-				//this is needed because we are using the item_default render controller
+				"default": "entity_alphatest", //This is needed because we are using the item_default render controller "enchanted": "entity_alphatest_glint"
-				//this would also be useable if were overriding an echantable item "enchanted": "entity_alphatest_glint"
 			},
 			"textures": {
+				"default": "textures/blocks/<your_texture>",
-				"default": "textures/blocks/<your_texture>", //full path to your texture "enchanted": "textures/misc/enchanted_item_glint"
+				"enchanted": "textures/misc/enchanted_item_glint"
 			},
 			"geometry": {
-				"default": "geometry.<your_item>" //same geometry as specified in the block definition },
+				"default": "geometry.<your_item>"
+			},
 			"scripts": {
 				"pre_animation": [
-					//define a variable to check when our item is in the main hand via the context variable of the attachable "v.main_hand = c.item_slot == 'main_hand';",
+					//Define a variable to check when our item is in the main hand via the context variable of the attachable "v.main_hand = c.item_slot == 'main_hand';",
-					//define a variable to check when our item is in the off hand via the context variable of the attachable "v.off_hand = c.item_slot == 'off_hand';",
+					//Define a variable to check when our item is in the off hand via the context variable of the attachable "v.off_hand = c.item_slot == 'off_hand';",
-					//define a variable to check when our item is in the head slot via the context variable of the attachable "v.head = c.item_slot == 'head';"
+					//Define a variable to check when our item is in the head slot via the context variable of the attachable "v.head = c.item_slot == 'head';"
-					//in theory, you could obviously apply this to any slot
+					//In theory, you could obviously apply this to any slot
 					//I've chosen these because they are what java displays 3D items in ],
 				"animate": [